A view of the statue of the Pioneer Woman, Minerva, on TWU's Denton campus.

 Mission

-The book series seeks monographs, edited collections, theoretical analyses, biographies, memoirs, historical and contemporary studies, and illustrated volumes of visual art or photography.
+The book series welcomes monographs, edited collections, theoretical analyses, biographies, memoirs, historical and contemporary studies, and illustrated volumes of visual art or photography.

-The book series wishes to acknowledge its appreciation of Nancy P. and Thaddeus E. Paup, whose generosity has made this series possible.
+The book series wishes to express its appreciation to the Jane Nelson Institute for Women’s Leadership for facilitating the series, and to Nancy P. and Thaddeus E. Paup, whose generosity has made the series possible.

 Inquiries